mantognini/leon/doc/verification.rst

 as if we had used ``check`` statements.
 This way we can construct proofs based on equality more easily and directly identify where hints are vital.

 ..
-TODO limitations of DSL
+TODO limitations of DSL --> no straightforward support for <= and similar ops

 Limits of the approach: HOF & quantifiers
 *****************************************